Hugo Black: Retirement and death

 Justice Black admitted himself to the National Naval Medical Center in Bethesda, Maryland, in August 1971, and subsequently retired from the court on September 17.
-He suffered a stroke two days later and died on September 25.
+He had a stroke two days later and died on September 25.

 Services were held at the National Cathedral, and more than 1,000 people attended.
 Pursuant to Justice Black's wishes, the coffin was "simple and cheap" and was displayed at the service to show that the costs of burial are not reflective of the worth of the human whose remains were present.
 His remains were interred at the Arlington National Cemetery.
-He is one of fourteen Supreme Court justices buried at Arlington.
-The others are Harry Blackmun, William Brennan, Arthur Goldberg, Thurgood Marshall, Potter Stewart, William O. Douglas, Oliver Wendell Holmes Jr., John Paul Stevens, Ruth Bader Ginsburg, Chief Justice William Howard Taft, Chief Justice Earl Warren, Chief Justice Warren Burger, and Chief Justice William Rehnquist.

 President Richard Nixon nominated Lewis Powell to succeed Black on the Supreme Court.
-Powell was confirmed by an 89 to 1 vote, and was sworn in on January 7, 1972.
+Powell was sworn in on January 7, 1972.